lehmamic/workshop/README.md

 * ***jenkins/*** The `jenkins`folder contains the step by step templates you will need to setup the final jenkins pipeline.
 * ***app-docker.template.yml*** An OpenShift template containing the build config for the S2I docker build with binary input.
 This is used to build the docker image from the pipeline.
 * ***demo-app.template.yml*** An openShift template containing the deployment config, service and route which are use to deploy and serve our demo application.
+* ***artifacts/app/publish*** The binaires used instead of building it because of the denied permission for the node selector used by the kubernetes plugin in OpenShift Online.

 ## 00 - First setup of the Jenkins Pipeline